AdobeDocs/experience-manager-65.sv-SE/help/sites-developing/contexthub-api.md

 **Exempel**

-Följande kod sanerar en sträng för att skapa arrayen `["this", "is", "a", "path"]`och sedan genererar nyckeln `"/this/is/a/path"` från arrayen:
+Följande kod sanerar en sträng för att skapa arrayen `["this", "is", "a", "path"]`och sedan genererar nyckeln `"/this/is/a/path"` från matrisen:

 ```
 var key = " / this////is/a/path ";